guikartman/youtube-data-processor/readme.md

-This project have been deployed at docker-hub, to run you need to execute first to install the docker in your machine and follow the commands bellow:
+This project have been deployed at docker-hub, to run you need first to install the docker in your machine them execute the following commands:

 <li>cd docker</li>
 <li>docker-compose up</li>